dylan-lang/dylan-programming-book/source/collect.rst

 element will be returned immediately from the ``block``, and thus from the method.
 Array elements can be accessed with the square-bracket syntax, or with the function ``aref``.
-(For more information about referencing elements of an array, see ` <func.htm#54425>`_.)
+(For more information about referencing elements of an array, see :ref:`func-element-references`.)
 If the entire array is searched, and no element is found that is greater than ``value``, then the ``for`` loops exit normally and the ``block`` statement returns the last value in the ``block`` body, which in this case is false.
 We use the ``type-union`` type-generating function to create a type that